ArashPartow/exprtk/readme.txt

 the ExprTk header.

 (1) exprtk_enable_debugging
-This  define  will enable  printing  of debug  information  during the compilation process.
+This define will enable printing of debug information to stdout during the compilation process.

 (2) exprtk_disable_comments
 This define will disable the ability for expressions to have comments.